Now accepting new client matters Toronto · Ontario

 Under the Courts of Justice Act, the court may award the successful party up to 15% of the amount claimed in representation fees.
 This amount is at the judge's discretion and is intended to partially reimburse legal costs.

 Example: If you sue for $30,000 and win, the court may award up to $4,500 in representation fees on top of the judgment amount.
+The cost award calculator computes the ceiling for your claim — including the double-costs effect of a beaten offer to settle.

 Disbursements